-Whether you’re familiar with financial terminology or have never heard of the term “basis point” before, it’s a good idea to understand the basics of basis points – they can affect your monthly mortgage payments.
-You may also want to know how they work in the context of interest rate changes when you’re buying a home.
+VICTORIA ARAJNo matter your familiarity with financial terminology, it’s a good idea to understand the basics of basis points.
+Basis points are important because they can affect your monthly mortgage payments.
+You may also want to know how they work in the context of interest rate changes when you’re taking out a mortgage to buy a house.

-Here’s what you need to know – the basis point definition, how to calculate them and more.
+Here’s everything you need to know about basis points, including the basic definition and how to calculate them.

 What Is A Basis Point?

-Basis points, also called bps (pronounced “bips”), are units of measurement that assess percentages in finance.
-Portfolio managers and investors use basis points to indicate the percentage change in interest rates or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded stocks and real estate-based investments.
+Basis points, also called BPS (pronounced “bips”), are units of measurement that assess percentages in finance.
+Portfolio managers and investors use basis points to indicate the percentage change in interest rates, bond yields or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded funds (ETFs) and real estate-based investments.

 How Much Is A Basis Point?

 A basis point is one-hundredth of a percentage point.
 For instance, one basis point equals 0.01%, or 0.0001.
-One hundred basis points equal 1%.
+One hundred basis points is equal to 1%.

 How Do Basis Points Work In Mortgages?